-I love trying new ingredients in my kitchen and today i am working with Tempeh.
-I would be trying out tempeh for the first time and sharing with you a recipe which i think works really well for a person who is trying tempeh for the first time 🙂 Presenting a nutty, flavourful and protein rich stir fry – Tempeh peanut curry with broccoli & Asparagus.
+I would be trying out tempeh for the first time today and sharing with you a recipe which i think works really well for a person who is trying it for the first time 🙂 Presenting a nutty, flavorful and protein rich stir fry – Tempeh peanut curry with broccoli & Asparagus.

 Tempeh is like a cousin to Tofu and since i am such a tofu lover, it was just a matter of time before i would jump to experimenting with it.
-I have been looking for tempeh for a while now and i finally hit the jackpot when i found a slab at Trader joe’s.
 To be frank, i was a little skeptical about trying out Tempeh as i have heard it has a very distinctive nutty flavour which lots of people do not care for but the protein, vitamins and dietary fiber content advantage was good enough a reason for me to give it a go.

-To think of it, many people tell me they don’t like Tofu for its flavour and/or texture and i love it to core.
-I really thought that i should not form an opinion about tempeh without trying it in some other form and thought of taking an thai curry approach.
+To think of it, many people tell me they don’t like Tofu for its flavor and/or texture and i love it to core.
 Since Tempeh is a soy product originating from Indonesia, i felt that connection needed to be made in my kitchen as well and i went ahead with it !
 This curry is made using one of my favorite base – Peanuts !!

 Tempeh Peanut Curry with Broccoli & Asparagus